 - You can manage all the relevant sites through one single WordPress dashboard.

-- There is no user role bigger than the super admin – not even the site administrator.
-This makes sure there is centralized control that manages all websites well.
+- There is no user role bigger than the Super Admin – not even the site administrator.
+This ensures that there is centralized control that manages all websites well.

 - You need to install plugins and themes just once.
 They can then be activated on respective subsites.
 It’s the same in the case of updates.